Author & Playwright

-The perfect Christmas present for children aged 5 to 11, the poems cover everything from youthful games and exploits, to the problems of growing up, to the ups and downs of school and family life, to the joys of country and seaside holidays.
-All parents and grand parents will be delighted to have something new and entertaining with which to occupy those tricky lights-out bedtime moments.View on Amazon →
+The perfect present for kids aged 5 to 11, the children’s poems cover everything from youthful games and exploits, to the problems of growing up, to the ups and downs of school and family life, to the joys of seaside holidays.
+For all parents and grand parents who want something new and entertaining with which to occupy those tricky lights-out bedtime moments.

 Latest production – Oct 2017 at The Mill at Sonning.

 Perhaps Robin Hawdon’s most popular play, with several hundred productions worldwide.
 A wedding day goes disastrously wrong, causing chaos to all concerned.